bitcraze/hardware/src/products/multi-ranger-deck/datasheet/index.md

 ---

 {% datasheet_intro multi-ranger_deck_1200px-1_1024x1024.jpg; %}
-The multi-ranger deck gives the Crazyflie 2.X the ability to detect objects around it.
+The Crazyflie<sup>TM</sup> Multi-ranger deck gives the Crazyflie 2.X the ability to detect objects around it.
 This is done by measuring the distance to objects in the following 5 directions: front/back/left/right/up with mm precision up to 4 meters.